||Aaron A. Cohen-Gadol, MD, MSc, MBA

 ||United States of America

-Aaron A. Cohen-Gadol (Cohen) is a professor at the Department of Neurosurgery, the director of Neurosurgical Oncology and its fellowship, and Co-director of the Signature Center for Brain and Neurological Tumors at Indiana University.
-He also is the founder and president of The Neurosurgical Atlas (www.neurosurgicalatlas.com), the world's leading educational resource for microsurgical techniques.
-The Atlas has more than 30,000 members and receives more than 1,200 visits per day.
+Aaron A. Cohen-Gadol (Cohen) is a professor at the Department of Neurosurgery and Co-director of the Signature Center for Brain and Neurological Tumors at Indiana University.
+He also is the founder and president of The Neurosurgical Atlas (www.neurosurgicalatlas.com), the world's leading educational association for microsurgical techniques, which is a platform for introduction and dissemination of innovative neurosurgical techniques.
+The Atlas has more than 53,000 members and receives more than 2,800 visits per day.
+The Atlas is considered the Bible of Neurosurgery.

 Dr. Cohen performed his undergraduate and medical school studies at the University of California, San Diego, and the University of Southern California, respectively.
 He then completed his residency training at Mayo Clinic in Rochester, Minnesota.
 He also completed fellowship training in two subspecialties, epilepsy surgery (Yale University) and skull base/cerebrovascular surgery (University of Arkansas).
 Dr. Cohen has a Masters Degree in Clinical Research from Mayo Graduate School and an MBA from the Kelley School of Business.